khaors/geocompr/main.md

   )
 ```

-Finally, we add all the parameters defining the inner hyperparameter loop to our learner `lrn_ksvm` through a wrapper function.
+Finally, we modify our learner `lrn_ksvm` in accordance with all the parameters defining the inner hyperparameter through a wrapper function.

 ```r